 China's 'space dream': A Long March to the Moon and beyond

-Beijing has poured billions into its military-run space programme, with hopes of having a crewed space station by 2022 and eventually sending humans to the Moon.
+The world's second-largest economy has put billions into its military-run space programme, with hopes of eventually sending humans to the Moon.

-The country has come a long way in its race to catch up with the United States and Russia, whose astronauts and cosmonauts have decades of experience in space exploration.
+China has come a long way in catching up with the United States and Russia, whose astronauts and cosmonauts have decades of experience in space exploration.

-Here is a look at China's space programme through the decades, and where it is headed:
+Here is a look at the country's space programme, and where it is headed:

 Soon after the Soviet Union launched Sputnik in 1957, Chairman Mao Zedong pronounced: "We too will make satellites."